-During a stay at the Maasai Mara, Richard Long visited the Mara Rianda Primary School.
-At the school he met headmaster Lawrence Bosire who proudly showed him around.
-The school had over 300 pupils and the facilities provided to the pupils were very basic.
+During a stay at the Maasai Mara in March 2003, Richard Long visited the Mara Rianda Primary School.
+At the school he met head teacher Lawrence Bosire who proudly showed him around.
+The school had less than 250 pupils and the facilities provided to the pupils were very basic.
 In some rooms there were four pupils to a desk.
 All the text books were falling apart but were cherished by those using them.

-Richard asked the headmaster what the school needed.
+Richard asked the head teacher what the school needed.
 He looked at him, pondered and then said, “If you mean by a miracle we need chalk, white chalk, coloured chalk, pens, pencils, rulers, exercise books …… “, and so he went on.
-His simple request shocked Richard: “Chalk would be a miracle".
-Those words became a byeline for fund raising to support the school.
+His simple request shocked Richard: “Chalk would be a miracle”.
+Richard shared those words with many friends and colleagues and they became a by-line for fund raising to support the school.

 The Charity supports the Mara Rianda Primary School and local community.
-It has amongst numerous other things, provided the provision of fresh water to two schools, built a classroom block of five classrooms, installed 20 toilets and funded the secondary education for over 30 students.
+It has amongst numerous other things, provided the provision of fresh water to two primary schools, funding the building of classroom blocks and a new school at Enkereri, another local village.
+It funds the supply of five teachers and has to date funded the secondary education for just under 100 students.
 None of this could have been achieved without the enormous support of our sponsors.

 Elsewhere in the community it has funded the building of a maternity centre and also a medical centre with separate wards for men, women and children.